thatonedoseiai/PumpBot-ESP32/spec.md

     - There will be a "Screen Guide" displaying "Cancel" on the left and nothing on the right.
 Pressing SW0 (underneath "Cancel") will bring you back to Setup Screen 1.
 Once the Wi-Fi network has initialized, the screen will immediately transition to Setup Screen 2a.
  - Setup Screen 2a
     - "Standard" text, "Connect to this Wi-Fi network to configure PumpBot:", with a unselectable menu option underneath with the network name, as well as "Open this URL in your web browser:", with another unselectable menu option underneath with a URL hosted by PumpBot that's used to configure settings.
 All of this will be roughly centered to the screen.
     - There will be a "Screen Guide" displaying "Cancel" on the left and "Apply" on the right.
-Pressing SW0 (underneath "Cancel") will bring you back to Setup Screen 1 after summoning a "Tooltip" reading "Stop Wi-Fi Setup?/n(This may take a few seconds)", requiring the user to press SW0 again before transitioning the screen, and pressing SW1 (underneath "Apply") will apply changes and immediately transition to Setup Screen 7 after summoning a "Tooltip" reading "Stop Wi-Fi Setup and apply all saved changes made on the website?/n(This may take a few seconds)", requiring the user to press SW1 again before transitioning the screen.
+Pressing SW0 (underneath "Cancel") will bring you back to Setup Screen 1 after summoning a "Tooltip" reading "Stop Wi-Fi Setup?\n(This may take a few seconds)", requiring the user to press SW0 again before transitioning the screen, and pressing SW1 (underneath "Apply") will apply changes and immediately transition to Setup Screen 7 after summoning a "Tooltip" reading "Stop Wi-Fi Setup and apply all saved changes made on the website?\n(This may take a few seconds)", requiring the user to press SW1 again before transitioning the screen.
  - Screen 3
    - "Medium" text on the top, reading "Wi-Fi Settings", with "Standard" text reading "Searching..." underneath.
 As soon as Wi-Fi networks are found or the search times out, "Searching..." will be replaced by a list of availible networks, plus a "Manual/Advanced Setup" option, in menu options.
 They can be scrolled through with the encoder, and selected by pressing the encoder switch.
 When a Wi-Fi network or "Manual/Advanced Setup" is selected, the screen will immediately transition to Setup Screen 3a.
    - There will be a "Screen Guide" displaying "Back" on the left and "Next" on the right.
 Pressing SW0 (underneath "Back") will bring you to Setup Screen 1, and pressing SW1 (underneath "Next") will immediately transition to Setup Screen 5.